mansoorahmad-47/ruby-on-rails/README.md

 ```bash
 p address
 ```
-This prints the address array
+This prints the address array.

 ```bash
 new_address = address.reverse!
 ```
-The reverse! method will reverse data and destroy the original address with the new reversed one
+The reverse! method will reverse data and destroy the original address with the new reversed one.

 ```bash
 p new_address
 ```
-Print in new line, and `show quotes` signs of string
+Print in new line, and `show quotes` signs of string.

 ```bash
 new_address2 = address.reverse
 ```
-Meanwhile the reverse only reverse the address and save it in new_address2 but the original address remains the same as before
+Meanwhile the reverse only reverse the address and save it in new_address2 but the original address remains the same as before.

 ```bash
 print new_address2
 ```
-`No quote signs,` Print everything in only `1 line` without giving a newline
+`No quote signs,` Print everything in only `1 line` without giving a newline.

 ```bash
 puts new_address2
 ```
-Print each item of array in `newline` and in `1 line` when a single string. `It shows quotes`
+Print each item of array in `newline` and in `1 line` when a single string. `No quotes`.

-### Variables Declaration
+#### Variables Declaration

 No need to use `let, var etc`.
 For `const` we declare the variable by first letter as Capital or ALL-CAPS `Address or ADDRESS`
 ```bash